benchristel/what-works/README.md

 ### Reflection on the vision

 - the point is not to avoid making mistakes, but to catch them quickly (ideally, before users are affected) and reduce risk.

+### What needs to change?

+what is the diff between the vision and reality?

 </details><!-- Vision -->